A new type of literature

 Evangelists write gospels to proclaim the coming of the kingdom of God and to bring new birth

 The Gospel writers take a similar approach to their books, using historical events, sermons of Jesus, etc., to reveal and portray him as the only begotten Son of God by nature and by mission.
 While Livy wanted to make Rome stronger by returning to its ancient morality and ideals, the Gospel writers wanted people to know the risen Lord Jesus and to commit their lives to him.
 Livy’s answer to the ills of his society was a restored morality resulting in greater national strength; the Gospel’s answer to the ills, not only of society, but the deepest level of humanity itself, was new birth and a relationship with the Son of God, Jesus Christ.
 That this title, Son of God, meant more than Messiah (although it did mean that) is evidenced by the exception to which the Pharisees took to it.
-In response to Jesus saying that God was his Father, we’re told: “Therefore the Jews sought the more to kill him, because he not only had broken the sabbath, but said also that God was his Father, making himself equal with God” (Jn 5:18).
+In response to Jesus saying that God was his Father, we’re told: “For this reason the Jews were seeking all the more to kill him, because he was not only breaking the sabbath, but was also calling God his own Father, making Himself equal to God” (Jn 5:18 NRSV).

-The Apostle John, as an example of the aim of the Gospel writers, clearly states: “And many other signs truly did Jesus in the presence of his disciples, which are not written in this book: But these are written, that ye may believe that Jesus is the Christ, the Son of God; and that believing ye might have life through his name” (Jn 20:30-31).
+The Apostle John, as an example of the aim of the Gospel writers, clearly states: “many other signs truly did Jesus in the presence of the disciples, which are not written in this book: But these are written, that ye might believe that Jesus is the Christ, the Son of God; and that believing ye might have life in his name” (Jn 20:30-31 NRSV).
 John tells us what he wants from his readers, and that he has selected the material for his Gospel which will be the most effective in bringing his readers to that commitment – how could such literature be an objective history, a mere narration of events?

 It is obvious, as we compare the Gospels with each other, that the order and details of events is not important to their authors; they produce them in the way that best suits their individual purposes, marshalling them as a general does his troops before a battle.
 It is evident that “Each writer has his own distinctive way of arranging the material.
 There is a basic development from the early preaching in Galilee to the final climax in Jerusalem, but within this framework the individual incidents and teaching are collected more in the manner of an anthology than of a consecutive diary” (France 2002, 897).
-And they each write under the direction of the Holy Spirit, so that while they each have a different plan, structure, and purpose for their Gospel, and the work is their own, it is still inerrant and authoritative scripture, “no prophecy of scripture is of any private interpretation.
-For the prophecy came not in old time by the will of man: but holy men of God spake as they were moved by the Holy Ghost” (2 Pet 1:20-21).
+And they each write under the direction of the Holy Spirit, so that while they each have a different plan, structure, and purpose for their Gospel, and the work is their own, it is still inerrant and authoritative scripture, “…no prophetic writing is a matter for private interpretation.
+It was not on any human initiative that prophecy came; rather, it was under the compulsion of the Holy Spirit that people spoke as messengers of God” (2 Pet 1:20-21 REB).

 Liberals ask the wrong question